-When it comes to deployment of a new software, I usually speak directly to the project managers.
+When it comes to the deployment of new software, I usually speak directly to the project managers.
 Today, I want to reveal some insights based on a new study that I’ve come across by Software Advice, a company that reviews construction software solutions.
 The facts and insights here are relevant and valuable for PM’s and any other profile or professionals in the company.

-Most of the construction owners ask WHY I need a new software?
+Most of the construction owners ask WHY I need new software?
 To depict the answer to this question, I will use the finding of the study, presented by Software Advice.
-This is valuable for you, because you can see how your industry peers are thinking when it comes to new construction software adoption.
+This is valuable for you because you can see how your industry peers are thinking when it comes to new construction software adoption.

 Improving the organisation